Achille Van Acker: Social policy

 The first three cabinets led by Van Acker were short-lived because of the crisis pertaining to Leopold III which held Belgium in its grip from 1944 to 1951.

-Initiatives were taken by Van Acker's fourth cabinet to expand social spending on pensions, housing, employment, and education.
-Steps were also taken to reduce the workweek and to reduce the term of compulsory military service from 21 to 18 months.
+Further reforms were carried out by Van Acker's fourth cabinet including initiatives to expand social spending on pensions, housing, employment, and education and to reduce the term of compulsory military service from 21 to 18 months.

 Under a royal order of July the 16th 1954, a person engaged in home crafts (as noted by one study) “is entitled to compensation in respect of any period of unemployment of not less than six working days, whereas hitherto such a person was entitled to benefit only in respect of complete weeks of unemployment.”
-An order of December the 14th 1954 provides for free non-contributory health assistance for invalid miners, while also It extending entitlement to non-contributory health assistance (as noted by one study) “to old-age pensioners or invalids (not less than 150 days of sick ness) who were political prisoners, prisoners of war, deportees for forced labour or members of the active or passive civil resistance and have been compulsorily or voluntarily insured without interruption since 1 January 1946.”
+An order of December the 14th 1954 provided for free non-contributory health assistance for invalid miners, while also extending entitlement to non-contributory health assistance (as noted by one study) “to old-age pensioners or invalids (not less than 150 days of sickness) who were political prisoners, prisoners of war, deportees for forced labour or members of the active or passive civil resistance and have been compulsorily or voluntarily insured without interruption since 1 January 1946.”
 A royal order of June the 30th 1954 raised (as noted by one study) “the pension supplements for salaried employees and their widows to the same amount as those for wage-earners and their widows.”

 An Act of July the 20th 1955 forbade performances of music-hall or circus aerial acrobatics without a protective net, while orders issued on July the 1st and November the 18th 1955 set up (as noted by one study) “general or special training courses which unemployed women may be called on to follow.”
 A 45-hour workweek was also introduced in 1955, and a law was passed in 1956 that doubled holiday leave entitlement from 6 to 12 days.
 Earnings-related pension schemes were introduced for manual workers (1955), seamen (1956), and white-collar workers (1957).
 As noted by one study, "The laws of 21 May 1955 (workers) and 12 July 1957 (clerks) take over the principles of the 1953 law with an extension.
 Every pensioner is entitled to a pension calculated according to the length of his career and at 60 per cent. (single persons) or 75 pc. (family pension) of the gross revalued earned wages."
 Allowances were introduced in 1955 to cover demolition and rehousing while pension contributions were made obligatory in 1956.